fedora-infra/the-new-hotness/ca_design/design.md

 #### bugzilla.py
 This class contains every method that is needed to attach patch to existing issue in bugzilla.
 Inherits from `patcher.py`.

+#### pagure.py
+This class contains every method that is needed to submit pull request to Fedora dist-git.
+Inherits from `patcher.py`.

 ### databases
 Directory containing external systems acting like a database for the-new-hotness.